dwillcox/pybib/README.md

-If the option --catbib is used, pybib will perform the above (if no PDF's are given it will skip those steps) and then glob a set of all *.bib files in the current directory, open them, and concatenate them, detecting and eliminating duplicates via their DOI numbers.
+If the option --catbib is used, pybib will perform the above (if no PDF's are given it will skip those steps) and then glob a set of all *.bib files in the current directory, open them, and concatenate them, detecting and eliminating duplicates via their bibcodes.
 The argument to --catbib sets the name of the master bibliography thus generated.